Natural Soaps

-Beer soap is the product of two ancient crafts – beer (5000BC) and soap (2800BC).
-Here at Ka Lab, we do not brew beer, but use beer to make artisan soaps.
+Here at Ka Lab, we do not brew beer, but use beer in the hydrolysis process to make artisan soaps.

 Literally, any kind of fat or oil can be converted to crude soap by combining it with a base solution – the process is called saponification.
 There are two types of saponification – cold process, and hot process, in which heat energy is required.
 We use both methods.